beersb/SOC-Automation-Lab/README.md

     cp /var/ossec/etc/osssec.conf ~/ossec-backup.conf

-The fields that needed to be modified were the <logall> and <logall_json> within the <global> tag.
-Both needed to be changed to yes, instead of the default, which is no. Thus, we changed the fields accordingly and then restarted the Wazuh service via systemctl.
+The fields that needed to be modified were the <logall> and <logall_json> tags within the <global> tag.
+Both of their values needed to be changed to 'yes', instead of the default, which is 'no'.
+Thus, we changed the fields accordingly and then restarted the Wazuh service via systemctl.

 <div>
   <img src="lab_images/part_4/Make Wazuh Ingest Everything.png" alt="SOC Automation Network Diagram" width="750" height="250">